Bizcuit/vscode-ampscript/README.md

 * Provide package details in the connection manager below, save it and connect
 * You'll find the entire Content Builder library in your File Explorer tab
 * To open Connection Manager next time press F1 (or 'CMD+Shift+P' on Mac and 'CTRL+Shift+P' on Windows) and start typing 'MCFS'.
 Find 'MCFS Connecton Manager' and then hit Enter

+### How to edit Content Builder assets directly from Visual Studio Code

+Each asset is presented as a folder that starts with an 'Ω' symbol.
+You can easily distinguish different asset types based on the colored square that goes after 'Ω' (🟥 - blocks, 🟦 - emails, 🟨 - templates, 🟩 - cloudpages, 🟪 - mobile messages).

 ### How it looks and works